Take a 1-min quiz to get workout plan Male Female

 • Change sides and do the same on the other side.

-If you want to make this variation more challenging, lift the arm not holding you up to the ceiling.
+If you want to make this variation more challenging, lift the arm that’s not holding you up to the ceiling.

-Elbow Planks With Knee Tap
+Elbow Planks with Knee Tap

 • Slowly lower and tap your left knee to the ground without moving your hips.
 Lift your left knee back up, returning to the starting position.

-Planks With Shoulder Taps
+Planks with Shoulder Taps

 • Keeping your hips square and in position, working hard not to let them sway side to side, lift your right hand to tap your left shoulder.
 Bring it down and then lift your left hand to tap your right shoulder.

-Knee To Elbow Plank
+Knee to Elbow Plank

 Plank Hip Dips

-• Do this for 20 to 30 seconds.
+• Do this for 20 to 30 seconds and perform 3 sets.

 Plank Up Downs

-How Many Planks A Day To See Results?
+How Many Planks a Day to See Results?

 Day Workouts Day Workouts